altfatterz/altfatterz.github.io/_posts/2016-04-30-soap-over-https-with-client-certificate-authentication.md

 ### Summary

 In this post we saw how can we expose a simple SOAP web service over HTTPS and have two clients (soapUI, java client) connect to it using client certificates.
-If you would like to try out this have a look at this github repository.
+If you would like to try out this have a look at this [https://github.com/altfatterz/spring-ws-with-keystore](https://github.com/altfatterz/spring-ws-with-keystore) repository.